abdllahdev/abdllahdev/README.md

 # Hi there!
 I'm Abdullah

 I'm a Software Engineer 👨‍💻 with experience in full-stack development.
-I recently gradauted 🎓 with a master's degree in Computer Science and Software Engineering 💻 from the University of Birmingham.
-I have a [blog](https://abdllah.dev) 🌐 where I share about my journey of exploring various aspects of computer science, ranging from Programming Languages, AI, Web Development, to Theoretical CS.
+I recently gradauted 🎓 with MEng degree in Computer Science and Software Engineering 💻 from the University of Birmingham.
+Checkout my [blog](https://abdllah.dev), where I share posts about my journey of exploring various areas in computer science, ranging from Programming Languages, AI, Web Programming, to Theoretical CS.

 ## Socials